northle/docs/site/docs/1.x/basics/requests.md

 ## Detecting AJAX Requests

-You may check if request was made by AJAX (AJAX requests should have set `x-requested-with` header with `XMLHttpRequest` value).
+You may check if request was made by AJAX (AJAX requests should have set `x-requested-with` header with `XMLHttpRequest` value):

 ```ts
 if (!this.request.ajax()) {